Available with Standard or Advanced license.

 The Versions view appears.

-The following buttons are available in the Manage Versions group or by right-clicking the version in the grid view:
+The following buttons are available in the Manage Versions group.
+You can also right-click in the grid view to access these commands.

 The Versions view contains the following properties for branch versions: